Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 We can now apply \cref{thm:unitary_pointwise_convergence} to the absolutely continuous measure with Radon--Nikodym derivative $\phi$ and the kernel $\tilde K_\epsilon$ (e.g., with $\eta=\pi/2$) to see that

 for some constant $C_1$ depending on $n$, $\alpha$ and $m$.
-Since $\nu_g$ is a probability measure, \eqref{weak_bd_m_ord} follows. \end{proof} It is worth noting that the high-order convergence in~\cref{thm:unitary_weak_convergence} does not require any regularity assumptions on $\nu_g$.
-Moreover, though not covered by the theorem, for any $m$th order kernel and continuous periodic function $\phi$, weak convergence still holds.
+Since $\nu_g$ is a probability measure, \eqref{weak_bd_m_ord} follows. \end{proof} The high-order convergence in~\cref{thm:unitary_weak_convergence} does not require regularity assumptions on $\nu_g$.
+Moreover, though not covered by the theorem, weak convergence still holds for any $m$th order kernel and continuous periodic function $\phi$.